Home Risperdal Lawsuits and Settlements

 Risperdal Lawsuits, Verdicts & Settlements

-Risperdal lawsuits blame Johnson & Johnson for hiding serious side effects, including gynecomastia.
+In October 2021, Johnson & Johnson settled thousands of lawsuits claiming Risperdal caused serious side effects, including gynecomastia.
 A 2019 Risperdal lawsuit ended in an $8 billion verdict against the company.
 Johnson & Johnson had previously agreed to two Risperdal settlements for $181 million and $2.2 billion to resolve charges that it had promoted the drug for off-label uses.

 Fact Checked